Eschatologue/CM_wiki/docs/class/fighter/champion.md

 ### Level 3: Improved Critical

-The number you need to roll for attack rolls with weapons and Unarmed Strikes to score a Critical Hit while attacking is reduced by 1.
+The number you need to roll for a Critical Hit is reduced by 1 for attack rolls with weapons and Unarmed Strike.
 This effect can stack.

 ### Level 3: Remarkable Athlete